jessicarick/msmc2_scripts/README.md

     fold -w 80 >> genome_new.fasta
 ```

 Another (probably better) thing to do could be to use [Chromosomer](https://github.com/gtamazian/chromosomer) or a similar program to assemble your draft genome to a more-complete published genome.
-If you’re interested in how the quality of your reference genome may affect your inferences, here’s a neat paper using simulations to test this: [Patton et al. 2019, MBE] (https://doi.org/10.1093/molbev/msz191).
+If you’re interested in how the quality of your reference genome may affect your inferences, here’s a neat paper using simulations to test this: Patton et al. 2019 ([link](https://doi.org/10.1093/molbev/msz191)).

 Once you have a good genome, you’ll also need the following scripts: